Happykiller/ODA_ODA/content/doc/index.en.markdown

 * The input checkbox 'oda-input-checkbox` is managed by a webcomponent and supports the following options:
   * `oda-input-text-name`: To save the identifier and the name, there is a check of unicity at the creation.
   * `oda-input-text-label`: To display a label at the top
   * `oda-input-text-value`: To initialize a value
   * `oda-input-text-tips`: To display information below the field (support the i8n)
+  * `disabled`: To make the field not editable.
   * `Required`: To make the field mandatory

 * Example of implementation: